-Ultimate Baked Potato Soup loaded with potato chunks, bacon bits, green onions, shredded cheese and sour cream plus a thick, creamy broth you’d want to dive into!
-Hearty and delicious, it’s the best way to keep warm in chilly weather.
+Ultimate Baked Potato Soup loaded with potato chunks, bacon bits, green onions, shredded cheese, and sour cream plus a thick, creamy broth you’d want to dive into!
+Hearty and delicious, it’s the ultimate comfort food!

-I’ve been wanting to share with you this recipe for months but I thought I’d wait until the days got a little cooler and turning on the oven to bake a handful of potatoes wouldn’t be such an ordeal.
+I’ve been wanting to share with you loaded baked potato soup recipe for months but I thought I’d wait until the days got a little cooler and turning on the oven to bake a handful of potatoes wouldn’t be such an ordeal.

 Well, folks, we’re now right smack of Fall.
 It’s soup season, ya’ all!
 Here now, the Ultimate Baked Potato Soup!

 Loaded with potato chunks, bacon bits, shredded cheese, green onions and sour cream, soup can’t get any better than this!
 It’s a sinful bowl of goodness that’s so worth the fat pants. 🙂

 Serve it with crusty bread and a side of tossed salad, and you have the ultimate comfort food.
 Thick, hearty and delicious, this ultimate baked potato soup is the best way to keep warm in chilly weather.
 Enjoy!

 - 1/2 pound bacon, chopped